lucaspcamargo/troublob/README.md

 This is a work-in-progress SGDK port of the old shareware game Dweep.
-The main objective of the project is to be a good C programming exercise, as well as a way to realize a long-standing desire to code for the Genesis.
+The main objective of the project is to be a good C programming exercise, as well as a way to practice coding for the Genesis.

 Most of the game subsystems are in place, and we have a good base for the game.
 Now the focus is on getting the gameplay mechanics and objects working.